 yves saint laurent

-Fall 1979 Yves Saint Laurent Unlabled Haute Couture Black Silk Dress w Sequin & Rhinestone Detailing
+Fall 1979 Yves Saint Laurent Unlabled Haute Couture Black Silk Dress w Elaborate Sequin & Crystal Detailing

 I Have a Question

-The bodice is unlined and the skirt is fully lined with a built in underskirt in a black silk net and taffeta.
-Built in panniers around the hip area that I have photoed.
+- The bodice is unlined and the skirt is fully lined with a built in underskirt in a black silk net and taffeta.
+Built in interior panniers around the hip area that I have photoed.
 It closes with a hand set back zipper and the skirt snaps into place with silk covered snaps over that.
 Hidden set zippers at each wrist.
 Hand finished throughout.
 There is the occasional sequin or crystal missing on the dots here and there and I have photoed one area for you to see as an example.
 Please see the last detail photo for that.
 Unlabeled.
-Made to Haute Couture standards with a tremendous amount of detail put into its construction.
+Completely made by hand to Haute Couture standards.

 Slightly inset shoulders: 14"